fasihh/javascript-practice/Snake Game - Revised/readme.md

 # Learned how to use animation frames from a YT tutorial.
-Followed tutorial for this one.
+Basically, followed tutorial for this one.